michaeltang235/eeg-fmri-time-series/README.md

 *related scripts: filenames with 'dynamic_' included

+**Folder structure:**\
+Under code/, there are scripts for analyzing EEG-fMRI data across all subjects in database all at once.

 **Conclusions**\
 This work provides evidence that rs-fMRI time series features could locate epileptic brain areas for presurgical evaluation, guiding (offering complementary information for) physicians on implantation of intracranial electrodes and resection surgery.